billyball1517/gns3server-old/README.md

 `kvm:x:130:`

+If the above command dosn't work, don't panic.
+Depending on your setup, the "kvm" group might not exist.
+Execute:

+`ls -l /dev/kvm`

+And you will get an output similar to:

+`crw------- 1 root root 10, 130 Dec  8 16:03 /dev/kvm`

-So we know the GID for /dev/kvm is "130"
+Either way, we know the GID for /dev/kvm is "130"

 Next, we need to make a gns3 user on the local machine.